electron/electron/docs/api/crash-reporter.md

 ### `crashReporter.getUploadToServer()`

-Returns `Boolean` - Whether reports should be submitted to the server.
+Returns `boolean` - Whether reports should be submitted to the server.
 Set through the `start` method or `setUploadToServer`.

 **Note:** This method is only available in the main process.

 ### `crashReporter.setUploadToServer(uploadToServer)`

-* `uploadToServer` Boolean - Whether reports should be submitted to the server.
+* `uploadToServer` boolean - Whether reports should be submitted to the server.

 This would normally be controlled by user preferences.
 This has no effect if called before `start` is called.